tafodinho/my-portfolio/README.md

 In Project directory:
 Run: `heroku create`,
-Veryfy with: `git remote -v`,
+Verify with: `git remote -v,
-You can then doploy app to heroku with: `git push heroku master` --Provoded you are in the master branch else run `git push heroku branch-name:master`
+You can then doploy app to heroku with: `git push heroku master` --Provided you are in the master branch else run `git push heroku branch-name:master`

 ## Authors